-Due to this work, in 2016 the Department has been organized the 5th Professional Day and Conference on Patient Rights.
-The aim of the conference was to examine the current ethical and legal issues arising in the everyday practice of health care with the involvement of wide circle of scientific and professional audience.
-The highlighted topics of the conference were the ethical and legal questions of health care for children, the dilemmas relating to informed consent and communicational gaps during health care delivery, the questions of legal liability in emergency care and the opportunities for implication patients' rights during health care delivery.
+Due to this work, in 2016 the Department has organized the 5th Professional Day and Conference on Patient Rights.
+The next edition of this bi-yearly event is due on the fall of 2018.
+The aim of the conference is was to examine the current ethical and legal issues arising in the everyday practice of health care with the involvement of wide circle of scientific and professional audience.
+The highlighted topics of the conference are the ethical and legal questions of health care for children, the dilemmas relating to informed consent and communicational gaps during health care delivery, the questions of legal liability in emergency care and the opportunities for implication patients' rights during health care delivery.

-In 2016 the Department gave place for the 2nd Professional Day on Health Tourism.
+In 2018 2016 the Department gave place for the Professional Day on Health Tourism.
 The programme of the event put emphasis on the facilitation of discussion about the opportunities, weak points, results and possible legal regulation of health tourism.

-With the initiation of the Faculty of Health Sciences, Department of Social Sciences a conference will be held in 2017 with the title of 'Harmful/Protective Society', within the frames of the 15th 'Days of Behavioural Sciences'.
-The conference is a fruit of cooperation between three organizational units of Semmelweis University: the Faculty of Medicine, Institute of Behavioural Sciences, the Faculty of Health and Public Services, Institute of Mental Health and the Faculty of Health Sciences, Department of Social Sciences.
+With the initiation of the Faculty of Health Sciences, Department of Social Sciences a conference is being organized since 2017 with the title of 'Harmful/Protective Society', The conference is a fruit of cooperation between three organizational units of Semmelweis University: the Faculty of Medicine, Institute of Behavioural Sciences, the Faculty of Health and Public Services, Institute of Mental Health and the Faculty of Health Sciences, Department of Social Sciences.
 The primary aim of the conference is to build a scientific community for those researchers who work on better understanding of the interconnectedness of health and society.
 The programme of the conference represents the results of ongoing research projects in the field of Medical Sociology and Sociology of Health, with the emphasis on the mental, physical, and social dimension of health.
 Furthermore the participants may share their experiences about challenges of teaching social sciences in health care training programs.

-Main research areas of the Department include: labour migrants in the health care sector; health and social care of migrants and minorities in Europe; comparative analysis of archive sources, legal sources on health care of the 18-19th centuries; epistemology of interpretive anthropology; developing intercultural competences; minority education and its effects on cultural connectedness; comparative analysis of dentistry business income producing capability; typology of ancient votive uterus-representations; analysis of the archival sources related to the birth-control and the midwife training; ethical and legal dilemmas in the practice of perinatal intensive care, from the point of view of the beginning and the end of life; the socioeconomic status of nurses and its sociocultural context; Modern pedagogical approaches of Hungarian health promotion by peer education, Learn-Teach-Know (TANTUdSZ).
+Main research areas of the Department include: labour migrants in the health care sector; health and social care of migrants and minorities in Europe; comparative analysis of archive sources, legal sources on health care of the 18-19th centuries; epistemology of interpretive anthropology; developing intercultural competences; minority education and its effects on cultural connectedness; comparative analysis of dentistry business income producing capability; typology of ancient votive uterus-representations; analysis of the archival sources related to the birth-control and the midwife training; ethical and legal dilemmas in the practice of perinatal intensive care, from the point of view of the beginning and the end of life; the socioeconomic status of nurses and its sociocultural context; modern pedagogical approaches of Hungarian health promotion by peer education (TANTUdSZ Programme).
 Our department provides external review and evaluation for the Healthy Diversity project, which is an international consortium of 7 different organisations aiming at developing training materials for healthcare professionals in VET sector.